bshintak/Minishell/README.md

 > Otherwise if we see a PID, we know we are in the parent (and we don't need this)

+- Close():
+> Closes a file descriptor, so that it no longer refers to any file and may be reused

 - Process():
 > First we need the path of the command